* All product/brand names, logos, and trademarks are property of their respective owners.

 Many countries now enforce strict environmental regulations that require industries to:

 At the same time, consumers are becoming more aware of environmental issues.
 They prefer brands that demonstrate sustainability and transparency.
+This shift in demand is encouraging companies to invest in greener practices and communicate their efforts more clearly.

 Despite its benefits, transitioning to sustainable manufacturing comes with challenges.